Paula Scher

-Paula Scher (born October 6, 1948, Washington, D.C.) is an American graphic designer, painter and art educator in design.
-She also served as the first female principal at Pentagram, which she joined in 1991.
+Paula Scher (born October 6, 1948) is an American graphic designer, painter, and design educator.
+She is a partner at design firm Pentagram, which she joined in 1991.
+She started her career as an art director in the 1970s and early 1980s, gaining recognition for her eclectic approach to typography, which became highly influential.

 Education

-Scher studied at the Tyler School of Art, in Elkins Park, Pennsylvania and earned a Bachelor of Fine Arts in 1970.
+Scher studied at the Tyler School of Art, in Elkins Park, Pennsylvania and earned a bachelor of fine arts degree in 1970.

 Life and career

 Scher moved to New York City and took her first job as a layout artist for Random House's children's book division.